sspreitzer/ninja2/README.md

 ```
 $ j2 -h
-j2 [-e | -j vars.json | -y vars.yml]
+j2 <-e | -j | -y> template.j2
     -e render from environment
     -j render from json file
     -y render from yaml file

-  read a jinja2 template from stdin and values from
+  read a jinja2 template from file and values from stdin
   either environment or json or yaml
   (c) 2015 Sascha Spreitzer, MIT License
 ```